All Episodes

 Let's say that Hillary or some Democrat wins the White House in 08.

-Do you think they you think the Democrat Party would lead a move to reinstitute the draft?
+Do you think they, you think the Democrat Party would lead a move to reinstitute the draft?

 No, I don't.

-You don't.
+You don't?

-And whenever word comes out that the Army isn't meeting their quota this month, we not make the quota for the year, oh, they're happy as can be.
+And whenever word comes out that the Army isn't meeting their quota this month, we make the quota for the year, oh, they're happy as can be.

 The news announcers on TV got big grins on their face.

-The Army isn't gonna make their quota.
+The Army isn't going to make their quota.

 Yeah, well, but that's just the monthly.

-Uh in the way in the way they report it.
+You know, that's just, but you're right in the way they report it.

 I'm not so sure the Democrats wouldn't do it.

-Um your point is, you know, they loathe the military, they want to keep it weak and so forth.
+They want to keep it weak and so forth.

-But they've also got this this notion here of of they like common suffering.
+But they've also got this notion here of they like common suffering and they like common sacrifice.

-So I mean, I wouldn't put it past them.
+So, I mean, I wouldn't put it past them.

 Your instincts on this are probably correct, but I wouldn't put it past them.

-Uh, having more fun than a human being should be allowed to have.
+Having more fun than a human being should be allowed to have.

 Tampa, Florida.